In an emergency

 -

-If you identify as non-binary or gender fluid, you can call the helpline (Womensline or Mensline) you feel most comfortable calling.
-We are here for you.
+If you identify as non-binary or gender fluid, you can call the helpline (Womensline or Mensline) you feel most comfortable calling..

 What happens if I tell someone at UniSC about my experience?